-After serving as Co-Defensive Coordinator for the Warriors during the 2008 season, Gifford Lindheim returns to El Camino College as the head coach.
+After serving as co-defensive coordinator for the Warriors during the 2008 season, Gifford Lindheim returned to El Camino College as the head coach for the 2016 season.

-Lindheim brings over two decades of coaching experience at different levels, boasting a 50-24 record as head coach in seven seasons.
+Lindheim brought more than two decades of coaching experience at different levels, boasting a 50-24 record as head coach in seven seasons prior to ECC.
 He has coached a number of NFL players, including names such as Steve Smith and Brandon Marshall.

-Most recently he served as head coach at Santa Monica College, turning the struggling program around and leading the Corsairs to five consecutive American Pacific Championships, a 34-conference game win streak, and capped by an undefeated season in 2015.
+Most recently, he served as head coach at Santa Monica College, turning the struggling program around and leading the Corsairs to five consecutive American Pacific Championships, a 34-conference game win streak and an undefeated season in 2015.
 To add to his five conference titles, Lindheim is a five-time Coach of the Year and boasted the top offense and defense in Southern California last season.

-Lindheim spent one season at West Los Angeles College in 2006 as outside linebackers coach and special teams coordinator before accepting a position at the University of Nevada as graduate assistant as a pass rush specialist, working with the Wolfpack defensive line and linebacker corp.
+Lindheim spent one season at West Los Angeles College in 2006 as outside linebackers coach and special teams’ coordinator before accepting a position at the University of Nevada as graduate assistant.
+He served as a pass rush specialist, working with the Wolf Pack defensive line and linebacker corps.

 Graduating with a Bachelor’s of Science in kinesiology from San Francisco State in 1995, Lindheim was a starting running back for the Gators.
 He was named team captain and earned three letters, receiving the Coaches Award and Val Sakovich Career Award.